elcenir/sr04_stm32/README.md

-connections for bluepill
+connections for bluepill :

-PA8 to sr-04 echo pin
+- PA8 to sr-04 echo pin

-PA10 to sr-04 trig pin
+- PA10 to sr-04 trig pin

+get it to run :

 1. include sr04.h in main.c